 The Fiction–Reality Bridge: The parallels of Fiction and Nonfiction.

 Authors of fiction and nonfiction invest years in research, travel, and interviews to produce a book.
-We encounter characters and emotions that feel real—often resembling real life.
+The fruits are the rich characters we encounter in the novels and emotions that feel real—often resembling real life.

 What are we taking home unconsciously through fictional tales?